BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Equity-Priority-Communities/README.md

-**Documentation Status: DRAFT**
+**Documentation Status: FINAL**

 ## MTC Plan Bay Area 2050+ Equity Priority Communities <!-- omit in toc -->

-Identify census tracts within the Bay Area that are considered a Equity Priority Communities (EPCs) (formerly referred to as Communities of Concern (CoC)) as defined by [MTC Resolution No. 4217-Equity Framework for Plan Bay Area 2040](https://mtc.legistar.com/LegislationDetail.aspx?ID=2555452&GUID=575A6D3F-B8B8-44CF-9F2D-ABEF8B3C9F06&Options=ID|Text|&Search=%22communities+of+concern%22)
+Identify census tracts within the Bay Area that are considered Equity Priority Communities (EPCs) (formerly referred to as Communities of Concern (CoC)) as defined by [MTC Resolution No. 4217-Equity Framework for Plan Bay Area 2040](https://mtc.legistar.com/LegislationDetail.aspx?ID=2555452&GUID=575A6D3F-B8B8-44CF-9F2D-ABEF8B3C9F06&Options=ID|Text|&Search=%22communities+of+concern%22)
-The Joint MTC Planning Committee with the ABAG Administrative Committee approved renaming “Communities of Concern (CoCs)” as “Equity Priority Communities (EPCs)” for use across our work products and programs on May 14, 2021 (refer to materials [here](http://mtc.legistar.com/gateway.aspx?M=F&ID=c275daaf-8f8e-4b82-a44f-d4ff9b053e4c.pdf)).
+The Joint MTC Planning Committee with the ABAG Administrative Committee approved renaming "Communities of Concern (CoCs)" as "Equity Priority Communities (EPCs)" for use across our work products and programs on May 14, 2021 (refer to materials [here](http://mtc.legistar.com/gateway.aspx?M=F&ID=c275daaf-8f8e-4b82-a44f-d4ff9b053e4c.pdf)).
+The Plan Bay Area 2050+ EPC map is a **consolidated product** that combines tracts qualifying under both the ACS 2014-2018 and ACS 2018-2022 vintages — a tract is included if it meets EPC criteria under either or both vintages.
+See the [Consolidated EPC Map](#consolidated-epc-map) section for details.

 ### Project Management